AshleyPoole/poc-nginx-loadbalancing/chapters/nginx/features.md

 Service Discovery is the ability to contact an application without knowing what host it lives on.
 This is generally done using DNS along with [Consul](https://www.consul.io/).

-An application would be able to ask for `Payment-API.service.consul` and have that resolve to application node.
+An application would be able to ask for `Payment-API.service.consul` and have that resolve to an application node.
 When the service starts up, it registers itself with the health API.
 This allows just healthy nodes to be discovered.

 ##### Logging/Monitoring